CarsonTimothyBlack/Quiz-Game/README.md

-# Quiz-Game
+# JavaScript projects
-A simple quiz game javascript project
+Some javaScript projects from Team Treehouse.
+A good reference for algorithm help.